 - Annually review the qualifications and criteria taken into consideration in the evaluation of potential nominees for membership on the Board.

-- Consider the resignation of a director who has changed his or her principal occupation or employer, and inform the Board as to whether or not it recommends that the Board accept the resignation.
+- Consider the offer of resignation of a director who has changed his or her principal occupation or employer, and inform the Board as to whether or not it recommends that the Board accept the offer of resignation.

 - Assist the Board with its determination of the independence of its members.